 Related: 5 Things to Do with...Leather Belts

-This salami-inspired flooring is the brainchild of Belgian artist Wim Delvoye.
-If you look closely at the center of each tile, you will see the distinct salami-patterned swirl, courtesy of scanned and printed images of luscious charcuterie…anyone else suddenly craving a sandwich?
+This sandwich meat–inspired flooring is the brainchild of Belgian artist Wim Delvoye.
+If you look closely at the center of each tile, you will see the distinct salami-patterned swirl replicated in the scanned, printed, and laminated images of luscious charcuterie…anyone else suddenly craving a sandwich?

-Whiskey barrels get a second life when reclaimed to become oak flooring.
-This flooring's manufacturer, McKay, in the United Kingdom, carefully preserves the branded markings of sherry, whiskey, and bourbon that make this lumber so distinctive.
+Reclaimed wood like that of whiskey barrels can cost less than the typical oak flooring.
+This particular flooring's manufacturer, McKay, in the United Kingdom, carefully preserves the barrels' branded markings from sherry, whiskey, and bourbon that make this lumber so distinctive.

 Related: 5 Things to Do With...
 Old Barrels

-Although this crazy bathroom floor was created from thousands of beer bottle caps, any bottle caps will do, so long as they are of uniform height.
+This crazy bathroom floor was created from thousands of beer bottle caps, but any bottle caps will create a multicolor penny tile effect so long as they are of uniform height.
 Once you’ve collected your caps, fill in the backs so they don’t cave in under foot traffic.
-Then lay them out, grout, and clear coat for a colorful, whimsical mosaic.
+Then lay them out, grout, and brush on a clear coat for a colorful, whimsical mosaic.

 Related: 5 Things to Do With...Bottle Caps